Skip to content

 make env

 ...will create your new Conda environment.
-Rather than using the default location for Conda environments, this command creates the environment right in the project in the ./env directory.
-Especially if your projects reside on a different drive than where your Conda installation resides, this can avoid filling up your main drive with Python pacakges for Conda environments.
+Rather than using Conda's default location, this command creates the environment inside the project at ./env.
+Especially if your projects live on a different drive than your Conda installation, this avoids filling up your main drive with Python packages.

 conda activate ./env